-While many people believe that declaring bankruptcy is always a sign of financial mismanagement, this is not always the case.
+While many people believe that declaring bankruptcy in Toronto is always a sign of financial mismanagement, this is not always the case.
 Misfortune and disaster can also lay low someone who had been keeping their head above the financial waters.
 So here are five common reasons people become insolvent and may need a bankruptcy or a consumer proposal to solve their problem:

 1. Losing their job

 In an “iffy” economy, unexpected job loss is an increasingly common reason for people to get into financial trouble.
 Along with the serious blow to their self-esteem that accompanies being downsized, they could also be put in a precarious position with a sudden drop in income.
 If this is compounded by their spouse loses his/her job, or being laid low by illness disaster can really strike.
 Suddenly they find themselves coping with bills not covered by unemployment benefits or health insurance, and begin the slippery slope of using credit to pay for everything.